 Eligibility

-To be eligible for the Psychology SLC you must be a second-year student enrolled in any of the following psychology undergraduate programs:
+To be eligible for the Psychology SLC, you must be a second-year student enrolled in any of the following psychology undergraduate programs:

-• psychology specialist (science program)
+• Psychology Specialist (science program)

-• psychology major (science program)
+• Psychology Major (science program)

 SLC Course Overview

-Time: Every other week on Wednesdays from 10 a.m. to 12 p.m.
+Time: Wednesdays from 11 a.m. to 1 p.m.

 Your SLC Team